 5. Does your medical school curriculum address the respiratory health effects of climate change and air pollution?

-- 3 This topic was explored in depth by the core curriculum. - 2 This topic was briefly covered in the core curriculum. - 1 This topic was covered in elective coursework. - 0 This topic was not covered.
+This topic was explored in depth by the core curriculum.
+This topic was briefly covered in the core curriculum.

+1 This topic was covered in elective coursework.

+0 This topic was not covered.

-Score explanation: In the first year curriculum the Professional Competencies unit contains a didactic lecture titled "Understanding Environmental Determinants of Health and the Physician's Role in Prevention, Diagnosis, Treatment and Management" with a corresponding self-directed study tutorial titled "Environmental Health and Advocacy".
-While the lecture is primarily focused on other topics of environmental health (e.g. occupational and gestational toxin exposure), there is some specific content related to climate change impacts on health.
+Score explanation: In the first year curriculum the Professional Competencies unit contains a didactic lecture titled "Planetary Health- Impact of Healthcare Systems on the Planet" with a corresponding self-directed study tutorial titled "Planetary Health and Advocacy".
 Within the lecture there are a few bullets that discuss the relationship between climate change and respiratory health.
 The lecture addresses the impact of heat waves on preexisting respiratory conditions, and how decreased air quality (forest fires, other allergens) is related to climate change and lung health.